ap-tnt/notes/_posts/2020-09-30-indexes-inequality-searches.md

 ![](/notes/images/2020-10-14-08-48-23.png)

-I think we're getting the residual predicate thing going on again.
-The only thing I'm not sure about is that the predicate in my [example on indexing for equality](2020-09-29-indexes-equality.md) had an @2 in it, and this one doesn't.
+We're getting the residual predicate thing going on again (where you have a predicate without the word "seek" in front of them).